justindujardin/mathy/libraries/website/docs/ml/debugging.md

 ## Tensorboard

-Mathy agents export a rich set of information to Tensorboard including:
+Mathy agents export a rich set of information to Tensorboard whenever you do agent training.

-- **Model Graph Visualizations**: Mathy uses Tensorflow's trace API to record the agent's model and export it to the Graph tab in Tensorboard.
-- **Generated Problems and Outcomes**: See what kind of problems the agent is succeeding at solving and which ones it is struggling with.

-Whenever you do agent training, Mathy will save an extra folder in the model output call `tensorboard`

-The `tensorboard` folder contains event data that can be viewed in Tensorboard:
+Tensorboard is a tool developed by Google to analyze Tensorflow models.

 ### Installation